Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 The project Its almost finished, now we are waiting to be able to run Windows 11

-Windows 11 Its trying to run but never launch

 We are porting drivers from Xiaomi Pad 5 in hope that It will work

 ## Required Files